TRC Chaperone Training

 Online Certification Quiz

-When serving as a TRC Chaperone, it is critical that you closely abide by current CDC guidelines, as well as any additional Health Department guidelines.
+When serving as a TRC Chaperone, it is important that you remain aware of current CDC guidelines regarding COVID-19 and its variants, as well as any additional Health Department guidelines.

 Wear a mask when you interact with others.